quantify-os/quantify-scheduler/docs/user_guide.rst

     Physical instruments are QCoDeS drivers that are directly responsible for executing commands on the control hardware.
     On top of the physical instruments is a hardware abstraction layer, that provides a hardware agnostic interface to execute compiled schedules.
     The instruments responsible for experiment control are treated to be as stateless as possible [*]_ .
-    The knowledge about the system that is required to generate the configuration files is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
+    The knowledge about the system that is required to generate the configuration files is described by the :class:`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice` and :code:`DeviceElement`\s.
     Several utility instruments are used to control the flow of the experiments.

 Physical instruments